 ‘Some say that the main purpose of a PMO is to make sure that projects and programmes are run in a repeatable, standardized way, and this has fast become a winning formula for juggling home school and work in our household…..We made timetables for the kids, and agreed working patterns on a Sunday for the week ahead that gave me confidence (and a much needed sense of calm!)
 Slowly we became more efficient and more effective.
 I wouldn’t say we’re a well-oiled machine yet, but the principles of a PMO have been a bit of a guiding light!’

 Another key point of PMO is ably demonstrated here, too; that of monitoring trends.
 By putting something repeatable in place, whether it’s a daily workout for us or a daily timeout from the home-schooling, we can identify our efficiencies – or, more simply put, what is, and isn’t working.

 2 – Learn the art of leverage

-People aren’t always very good at is asking for help, but PMOs positively love doing that, particularly if it means leveraging unusual partnerships to bring about rich rewards in the workplace.
-Since lockdown, social media has been full of the unity of community, and it’s a shift in attitude that’s set to last, so whether it’s helping out neighbours, swapping skills to assist each other through times of difficulty, or simply embracing your role in the bigger picture, leverage those around you to find new combinations of symbiotic support that you never knew existed until now.
+People aren’t always very good at asking for help, but PMOs positively love doing that, particularly if it means leveraging unusual partnerships to bring about rich rewards in the workplace.
+Since COVID, social media has been full of the unity of community, and it’s a shift in attitude that’s set to last, so whether it’s helping out neighbours, swapping skills to assist each other through times of difficulty, or simply embracing your role in the bigger picture, leverage those around you to find new combinations of symbiotic support that you never knew existed until now.

 3 – Manage your mindset